7 Family-friendly OT Assessments for Early Intervention

 After all, assessment shouldn’t be just about identifying children’s delays in development….it should be about identifying a child’s and family’s strengths, culture, priorities, and areas of support that are important to that family.

-7 Family-friendly Early Intervention assessment tools
+7 Family-friendly Early Intervention Assessment tools

 1. Developmental Assessment of Young Children (DAYC-2)